bradmccoydev/terraform-cert-practice-questions/Chapters/Implement and maintain state.md

 }

-What is the default path for the local backend?
+# What is the default path for the local backend?

 Defaults to "terraform.tfstate" relative to the root module.

-Remote backend
-What are remote Backends?
+# What are remote Backends?

 Remote backends allow Terraform to use a shared storage space for state data, so any member of your team can use Terraform to manage the same infrastructure.

-What is the benefit of using remote backend?
+# What is the benefit of using remote backend?

 Remote state storage makes collaboration easier and keeps state and secret information off your local disk.

 Remote state is loaded only in memory when it is used.

-If you want to switch from using remote backend to local backend.
+# If you want to switch from using remote backend to local backend.
 What should you do?

 If you want to move back to local state, you can remove the backend configuration block from your configuration and run terraform init again.

 Terraform will once again ask if you want to migrate your state back to local.

-How do you backup the state to the remote backend?
+# How do you backup the state to the remote backend?

 When configuring a backend for the first time (moving from no defined backend to explicitly configuring one), Terraform will give you the option to migrate your state to the new backend.
 This lets you adopt backends without losing any existing state.

-Backends are optional.
+# Backends are optional.
 Is this true?

 Yes.
 You can successfully use Terraform without ever having to use backends.

 If you're an individual, you can likely get away with never using backends.
 However, they do solve pain points that afflict teams at a certain scale.

-What are the benefits of Backends?
+# What are the benefits of Backends?

 Working in a team: Backends can store their state remotely and protect that state with locks to prevent corruption.
 Some cloud backends even automatically store a history of all state revisions for backup.